webpwnized/mutillidae/README-TEXT-INSTALLATION.md

 ## Creating the VM

 - Go to [Old Ubuntu Releases](https://old-releases.ubuntu.com/releases/) page and press **Ubuntu 22.04.3 LTS (Jammy Jellyfish)**;
-- Find and click **ubuntu-22.04.3-live-server-amd64.iso** to download installation iso file.
+- Find and click **ubuntu-22.04.3-live-server-amd64.iso** to download the installation iso file.
 It should be at the bottom of the page.
 Or you can just press [this link.](https://old-releases.ubuntu.com/releases/jammy/ubuntu-22.04.3-live-server-amd64.iso);
 - Start VirtualBox.
 We would need only two buttons: **New (1)** and **Settings (2)**;

 ![main_virtualbox_window](.github/installation_screenshots/virtualbox_main.png)